mohanmca/MohanLearningGround/src/main/md/Investing/MACD.md

 * When histogram is +ve, MACD is above 9 days moving average
 * When histogram is -ve, MACD is below 9 days moving average

-# 3 signals from MACD
+# 3 Signals from MACD

 * MACD/Signal cross over - lagging
 * MACD centerline cross over - reliable for long term (12 EMA cross 26)
 * Divergence with price - Most powerful and leading indicator
   * Occurs least often

-# general signals from MACD
+# General signals from MACD

 * MACD crossing zero-line (from below to above zero) is considered bullish
 * Crossing center-line is lagging, but very reliable